Design TeamHorace Pan, Alan Tse, Nick Wong

-From the architect.
+Text description provided by the architects.
 Izakaya Singer is a Japanese restaurant situated at the newly-opened food & entertainment hub “OCT Bay” in Shenzhen, China.
 A main scene of “Dining Room” was created to give a “home” feeling and move the traditional izakaya’s dining experience to a new level of trendiness.
 Up-cycling of different found objects provide unique casual dining experience for the whole space:

 Architectural re-interpretation of traditional “Japanese wine house” was given by slanted timber roof structure under brown-painted open ceiling.